R for Linux

 1. RStudio IDE

 - Two RStudio instances are available on servers charisma and paradigm.
-Charisma is the more powerful server.
+Charisma is the more powerful and recommended server.

 - Authenticate with your Duke NetID credentials.